Fosamprenavir can cause serious, life-threatening side effects. These include severe skin reactions or rash.

 Stop taking fosamprenavir and contact your health care provider right away if you have a rash and have any of the following symptoms:

-Taking fosamprenavir with certain other medicines may result in serious and/or life-threatening side effects.
+Taking fosamprenavir with certain other medicines may result in serious, life-threatening side effects.
 Tell your health care provider about other medicines you take.

 While taking fosamprenavir, it is important to keep all of your appointments with your health care provider.